masaar/limp/README.md

 # Building an SDK for LIMP
-LIMP is currently having only Angular SDK.
-We are working with other developers in providing `react`, `react-native`, `Java` and `Swift` SDKs.
+LIMP currently only has an Angular SDK.
+We are working with other developers to provide React, React Native, Java and Swift SDKs.
 However, if you are in need of creating your SDK for any reason, here are the things you need to know:
 1. You need to start with a websocket client, connecting to `ws[s]://IP_OR_HOST[:PORT]/ws`.
 2. LIMPd would respond with the following:
 ```